 – You will encounter a wider array of problems.
 The more problems you encounter, the more solutions you will develop.
 Over time, you will be much better suited to solving problems in a painting than if you only worked on a few large studio pieces.

-- Painting will feel more fresh and interesting.
-I find my inspiration kicks into overdrive everytime my brush hits a blank canvas.
+– Painting will feel more fresh and more interesting.
+I find my inspiration kicks into overdrive every time my brush hits a blank canvas.
 But my inspiration seems to become stagnant as I reach the later stages of a painting.

 This is not to say you should ignore quality.
 You should always try to paint to the best of your abilities.
 But if you only ever aim for perfection, you may find that you actually hinder your improvement.
 As I wrote earlier, aways make room for experimentation.

 Thanks for taking the time to read this post.
 I appreciate it!
 Feel free to share with friends.
 If you want more painting tips, check out my Painting Academy course.